GerHobbelt/rapidcsv/README.md

 ```

 As unsupported types will result in compilation error, exception for `class no_converter` needs to be removed from your code.

+### View rows using Filter and Sort on columns
+Filter on rows using template class `FilterDocument`.
+Similar to SQL `WHERE`.

+Sort rows using template class `SortDocument`.
+Similar to SQL `ORDER BY`.

+Both filter and sort is provided by template class `FilterSortDocument`.

+For usage examples refer [tests/testView*](tests/testView001.cpp)

 Example Usage
 =============